PostHog/posthog.com/contents/blog/best-mixpanel-alternatives.md

 ### What is PostHog?

 PostHog is an open-source product that combines product analytics, session replay, feature flags, A/B testing, and user surveys into one platform.
-This means it's not just an alternative to Mixpanel, it's also a Launch Darkly, Hotjar, and Optimizely alternative, too.
+This means it's not just an alternative to Mixpanel, but also [LaunchDarkly](/blog/posthog-vs-launchdarkly), Hotjar, and Optimizely.

 ### Key features